 - Local news.

-Can Aspirants Clear UPSC Without considering “The Hindu” Newspaper For Current Affairs
+Can Aspirants Clear UPSC Without Considering “The Hindu” Newspaper?

-News is a very important part of a UPSC aspirant’s life.
+News is a very important part of a UPSC aspirant’s preparation strategy.
 It helps them to keep up with what’s going on in the world and how it affects us.

-However, there are many people who don’t like reading newspapers because they feel it’s too time-consuming and boring.
+However, there are many people who don’t like reading newspapers and prefer the use of the internet.
+This is because they feel reading newspapers is too time-consuming and boring.

 But you should never skip reading newspapers as it helps you to keep yourself updated with the latest happenings around the world.
 In addition to that, newspapers help you to improve your vocabulary and grammar skills as well as develop your critical thinking capabilities.